Andersson007/ansible-builder/docs/index.rst

 .. note::

   Need help or want to discuss Ansible Builder including the documentation?
-See the :ref:`Communication guide<communication>` to learn how to join the conversation!
+See the :ref:`Community guide<community>` to learn how to join the conversation!

 .. contents::
    :local: